Prudhvim03/TerrAi/README.md

-# 🌾 Terrคi: The Futuristic AI Farming Guide
+#  Terrคi: The Futuristic AI Farming Guide (This is an intro model only, the complete final project is in private for some privacy )

 Empowering Indian farmers with AI, real-time insights, and smart agriculture innovations.